 One of the first questions many people ask after receiving a cancer diagnosis is, "How am I going to pay for it?"
 The prospect of being unable to afford your cancer care can understandably cause a lot of anxiety.

-In most cases, it is better to investigate payment options and negotiate costs up front, rather than waiting until after you’ve gone through treatment and then trying to figure out how you will pay for it later.
+In most cases, it is better to investigate payment options and negotiate costs upfront.
 Here are a few specific financial options to explore.

-Insurance: If you have medical insurance, talk to them right away to find out what will be covered and what won’t.
-This is especially important for any tests or procedures that need pre approval, since the insurance company could deny payment later if you don’t get that approval up front.
-You should also check whether the doctors and cancer centers are in your provider network, and understand the different amounts you will have to pay based on the answer.
+Insurance: If you have medical insurance, talk to them right away to find out what will be covered.
+This is especially important for any tests or procedures that need pre-approval.
+The insurance company could deny payment later if you don't get that approval upfront.
+You should also check whether the doctors and cancer centers are in your provider network, and understand the different amounts you will pay based on that answer.

 Medical Center: The hospitals and cancer clinics where you receive treatments will have someone in their financial office who can work with you to understand your financial options.
-These might include reducing or eliminating certain fees, setting up payment plans, or helping you find grants and other funding to pay for certain procedures.
+They may be able to help you set up payment plans or find grants to pay for certain procedures.

 Clinical Trials: Many clinical trials are funded by governmental or educational grants.
 If you qualify for a clinical trial, that funding may cover treatments administered as part of the trial.
-However, make sure you ask about the financial impacts before starting any clinical trials, since health insurance often will not cover unproven therapies, such as those being tested in the trial.
+However, make sure you ask about the financial impacts before starting any clinical trials.
+Health insurance often will not cover unproven therapies, such as those being tested in clinical trials.

-Legal Compensation: If your cancer could have been caused by a harmful product or material – such as talcum powder, weedkiller, or asbestos – you may be eligible to submit a legal claim for compensation from the product’s manufacturer or distributor.
+Legal Compensation: If your cancer could have been caused by a harmful product or material, such as talcum powder, weedkiller, carcinogen-contaminated blood pressure or heartburn medication, or asbestos - you may be eligible to submit a legal claim.
+A settlement or favorable lawsuit verdict can provide compensation from the product's manufacturer or distributor.
 In addition, if your doctor failed to diagnose your cancer accurately and in a timely manner, you might be able to file a medical malpractice lawsuit.
-If either of these situations fit your situation, you should talk to a lawyer today to discuss your legal options.
+If you've experienced either of these situations, you should talk to a lawyer today to discuss your legal options.

 Diagnosis Is a Beginning

-While a cancer diagnosis can feel like an ending, it’s helpful for many people to also think of it as the beginning of a new stage of their life.
-Even if the prognosis is poor, knowing that there are things you can do right away after receiving your diagnosis can help you take those first steps on your new journey.
+A cancer diagnosis can feel like an ending.
+Thus, it's helpful for many people to also think of it as the beginning of a new stage in their life.
+Knowing there are things you can do right away after your diagnosis can help you take those first steps on your new journey.